gurs1kh/bouncing-sounds/README.md

 The piano samples were taken from http://theremin.music.uiowa.edu/MISpiano.html

-See it in action at: http://gurs1kh.github.io/bouncing-sounds
+See it in action at: http://gurs1kh.github.io/bouncing-sounds (note: due to current implementation, the sounds may be delayed.
+It is recommended that you download the project and run it locally)